mosra/m.css/doc/doxygen.rst

     It's not possible to put a ``@code`` block (delimited by blank lines) to a Markdown list.
 A workaround is to use explicit HTML markup instead.
-See `Text content`_ for more information about list behavior.
+See `Content`_ for more information about list behavior.

     .. code-figure::